Contempt of court: Canadian Federal courts

-This section applies only to Federal Court of Appeal and Federal Court.
+This section applies only to the Federal Court of Appeal and Federal Court.

 Under Federal Court Rules, Rules 466, and Rule 467 a person who is accused of Contempt needs to be first served with a contempt order and then appear in court to answer the charges.
 Convictions can only be made when proof beyond a reasonable doubt is achieved.

 If it is a matter of urgency or the contempt was done in front of a judge, that person can be punished immediately.
 Punishment can range from the person being imprisoned for a period of less than five years or until the person complies with the order or fine.

 Tax Court of Canada

 Under Tax Court of Canada Rules of Tax Court of Canada Act, a person who is found to be in contempt may be imprisoned for a period of less than two years or fined.
 Similar procedures for serving an order first is also used at the Tax Court.